Knowledge Base

 Knowledge Preparation

-Use CNB's knowledge base plugin to import repository documents into CNB's knowledge base.
-The plugin runs in a cloud-native build environment and automatically handles tasks such as document chunking, tokenization, and vectorization.
-Once the knowledge base is built, it can be used by downstream LLM applications.
+The plugin runs in the Cloud Native Build pipeline and automatically performs document chunking, tokenization, vectorization, and other processing.
+Once the knowledge base is built, it can be used directly by downstream LLM applications.

-After the knowledge base is built, use CNB's Open API for retrieval and combine it with an LLM model to generate responses.
+After the knowledge base is built, you can retrieve content through the Cloud Native Build Open API and then combine it with an LLM model to generate the final answer.

-A typical RAG application workflow is as follows:
+A typical RAG application workflow looks like this:

 main: